-For the purpose of this valuation, we have assumed that subject use of the property (mall and hotel) has all consents in place.
+For the purpose of this valuation, we have assumed that all necessary consents have been obtained for the subject property referred within this report.
 Should this not be the case, we reserve the right to amend our valuation and report.

-2.11.2 SERVICES
+2.10.2 SERVICES

-The properties referred to within this report are assumed to be connected to mains electricity, water, drainage, and other municipality services.
-Should this not be the case, we reserve the right to amend our valuation and report.
+The property referred within this report is assumed connected to mains electricity, water, drainage, and other municipality services.